aerobounce/Sublime-Swift-Format/README.md

-    "indentcase": "",       // Indent cases inside a switch: "true" or "false" (default) "linebreaks": "",       // Linebreak character to use: "cr", "crlf" or "lf" (default) "maxwidth": "",         // Maximum length of a line before wrapping. defaults to "none" "nospaceoperators": "", // Comma-delimited list of operators without surrounding space "nowrapoperators": "",  // Comma-delimited list of operators that shouldn't be wrapped "octalgrouping": "",    // Octal grouping,threshold (default: 4,8) or "none", "ignore"
+    "indentcase": "",       // Indent cases inside a switch: "true" or "false" (default) "linebreaks": "",       // Linebreak character to use: "cr", "crlf" or "lf" (default) "maxwidth": "",         // Maximum length of a line before wrapping. defaults to "none" "modifierorder": "",    // Comma-delimited list of modifiers in preferred order "nospaceoperators": "", // Comma-delimited list of operators without surrounding space "nowrapoperators": "",  // Comma-delimited list of operators that shouldn't be wrapped "octalgrouping": "",    // Octal grouping,threshold (default: 4,8) or "none", "ignore"